thephpleague/period/README.md

 ```
 #### Going Solo

-You can also use `Period` without using Composer by downloading the library and:
+You can also use `Period` without using Composer by downloading the library and using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

-- mapping the `League\Period` vendor namespace to the package `src` directory using a registered autoloading function;
-- using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

 Documentation
 -------

-`League\Period` is fully documentation.
+`League\Period` is [fully documentation](http://period.thephpleague.com).
 Contribute to this documentation in the [gh-pages branch](https://github.com/thephpleague/period/tree/gh-pages).

 Testing
 -------